sudorook/timed-backgrounds/README.md

 sudo make install
 ```

-The files will be installed in `/usr/share/backgrounds/extra` and
+The backgrounds will be installed in `/usr/share/backgrounds/extra` and the
+relevant metadata in `/usr/share/gnome-background-properties`,
+`/usr/share/cinnamon-background-properties`, and
+`/usr/share/mate-background-properties`.

-`/usr/share/gnome-background-properties`.
-Uninstall by running `sudo make
+Uninstall by running `sudo make uninstall`.
-uninstall`.

 ### GNOME